My College:

 Many colleges and universities partner with companies like GradGuard to give students and their families an option beyond the standard refund policies.
 Information about tuition insurance (what it covers and how much it costs) is typically sent at the same time as the tuition statement and the billing process is usually integrated into the institution’s billing.
 If you don’t purchase through the college, you can also purchase tuition insurance privately through the companies themselves, although the cost may be slightly higher.

-Tuition insurance is reasonably priced based on the amount it will cover, roughly 1% of the college’s tuition cost.
-GradGuard partners with over 400 colleges and universities.
+Tuition insurance is reasonably priced and varies based on the school.
+GradGuard partners with over 600 colleges and universities.
 Another provider, A.W.G.
 Dewar, partners with over 60 colleges and universities, most of which are private.

 In a recent article in Inside Higher Ed, Fees of GradGuard reported, “We’ve seen almost four times growth in the business in two years.
 We are seeing record numbers of purchase rates, and we’re paying a lot of claims.
 More students and more universities are adopting the program.”